 Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA)

-Also as part of IA-CEPA, the Indonesia-Australia Skills Development Exchange (SDE) Pilot gives businesses from Australia and Indonesia the opportunity to send employees to undertake workplace placements for up to twelve months in the other country.
+One component of IA-CEPA, the Indonesia-Australia Skills Development Exchange (SDE) Pilot gives businesses from Australia and Indonesia the opportunity to send employees to the other country to undertake workplace placements for up to twelve months.
 The Pilot aims to provide an opportunity for participants to develop their own workplace skills while strengthening cooperation and understanding between Australia and Indonesia.
 By building strong people-to people links, the Pilot will equip participants with the cultural competency and global perspective necessary to make the most of the opportunities offered by an increasingly interconnected world.

 Development cooperation